darrell60rabec5z/notes/README.md

 4. Learn from others: Take the time to learn from other developers and their experiences.
 Read blogs, watch tutorials, or attend workshops to stay up-to-date with best practices and new technologies.
 5. Practice continuous learning: Technology is constantly evolving, so it' s important to keep learning and adapting to new developments.
 Dedicate time each week to learning new skills or brushing up on existing ones.
 6. Communicate effectively: Whether you're working with a team or just yourself, effective communication is crucial for success.
 Make sure you know what you want to achieve and can explain it clearly to others.
 Also, listen carefully to their feedback and suggestions.

+# 2024-01-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that they are completed on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and deadline for each task, so you don't forget anything important.
+ -- 211个字符